 Installation of the brake caliper:

-Make sure that the piston is fully pushed in, or use the piston repellent (or clamp) if it is not.
+Ensure the piston is fully pushed in, or use the piston repellent (or clamp) if it is not.

 Refit the brake caliper and tighten the two screws.